ephmoc/addonsly/README.md

 ### Widgets

-Horizontal nad vertical spacers for UI content layout that extends `SizedBox` widget.
+- Horizontal and vertical spacers (HSpacer and VSpacer) for UI content layout that extends `SizedBox` widget,
+- `RowWithColumns` widget that contains a given number of widgets separated by a spacer

 ### Extensions